manjunathmkotabal/manjunathmkotabal/README.md

 <!--Intro start-->
-- 🌱 I’m an engineering intern at AiDash, India
+- 🌱 I’m a Devops Engineer at AiDash, India

-- 🔭 I’m currently working on **Scalable systems and Performance optimization**
+- 🔭 I’m currently working on **Scalable systems on Kubernetes and Infrastructure as code and Devops in general**

 - 🌱 I’m currently learning **to put together multiple Hyper Beast Stack for Scalable Applications**

 - ☁️ I've keen interest in cloud computing and AI and Humans

-- 💬 Ask me about **Golang, Data security, AWS, react, nodejs, mongoDB**
+- 💬 Ask me about **Golang, Data security, AWS, Devops, nodejs**

 - 📫 Feel free to reach me out **manjunathmkotabal99@gmail.com**